 Step 23: We are going to add the waistband like we added the neckband and leg bands.
 Take the waistband and fold it in half width wise like the neckband and sew the short end shut.
 Fold it in half length wise so the wrong sides are touching.
 Find the quarters of the waistband and of the waist of the shorts.
 Match up all the quarters of the waistband with the quarter marks of the waist of the shorts.
 Serge or sew together, but leave a 2″ opening to feed the elastic through.

 Step 24: Place a safety pin on the end of the elastic so you have something to hold onto so you can feed the elastic through the waistband.

 Step 25: After the elastic is fed through the whole waistband, overlap your elastic by 1″ and sew it together with a zig zag stitch.
 Then sew shut the opening in your waistband.
 Finally, top stitch your waistband seam allowance.

 I love how these turned out!
 Aren’t they adorable?
-Download the pattern below and make your own!
+Download the pattern from my resource library and make your own!